w3c/web-of-things-framework/examples/raspberrypi_demo/README.md

 # streembit-pi
-Raspberry Pi IoT implementation of Streembit using Node.js
+Raspberry Pi decentralized, peer-to-peer IoT implementation

-Setting up the Streembit system on the Raspberry Pi device
+Setting up the system on the Raspberry Pi device
 ----------------------------------------------------------

 Login to the Raspberry Pi device via terminal.